These are the roads which are being affected by roadworks starting in Harrogate this week

 A traffic control system (two-way signals) will be in place and delays are expected

-Northern Gas Networks is carrying out essential maintenance work from 28 November till 16 December
+Openreach is carrying out essential maintenance work from 6 till 7 December

+The road will be closed and a diversion will be put in place

+Here are some of the best places in the Harrogate district where you can buy a real Christmas tree

-North Yorkshire County Council is carrying out essential maintenance work from 29 till 30 November
+Openreach is carrying out essential maintenance work from 6 till 8 December

 A traffic control system will be in place and delays are expected

-North Yorkshire County Council is carrying out essential maintenance work from 29 till 30 November
+Openreach is carrying out essential maintenance work from 7 till 8 December

 A traffic control system will be in place and delays are expected